 From the word onshore, this refers to outsourced personnel within your state or country.
 The advantage to this arrangement is that there are no problems like language barriers or cultural differences at all.

 Opposite to nearshore, offshore outsourcing already involves getting your outsourced personnel from more distant locations or nations from another continent.
-This type of set-up is attractive if you want to do away with high labor cost, going for one that is less expensive, but still maintaining the quality service you are known for.
+This type of set-up is attractive if you want to do away with high labor costs, going for one that is less expensive but still maintaining the quality service you are known for.

 Better known as multisourcing, this is an arrangement you will want to use if you want to extend your outsourcing to service providers coming from different locations.
 Among all the five, this is dubbed as the “best of the breed” because selecting more than one service provider ensures that there is a designated team for each of your functions.